-Following the initial assessment, the Title IX Coordinator will promptly forward to the Title IX Review Committee all information then known about the reported incident of Prohibited Conduct.
+Upon receipt of information regarding sexual violence that may have been committed against a student attending the institution, or that may have occurred on campus, in or on a noncampus building or property, or on public property within the campus, or immediately adjacent to and accessible from the campus, the Title IX Coordinator or designee shall promptly report the information, including any personally identifiable information, to the Title IX Review Committee pursuant to Va.
+Code § 23.1-806 ("Reporting of acts of sexual violence").
 Such information includes, if known, the names and/or any other information that personally identifies the Complainant, the Respondent, any witnesses, and/or any other third parties with knowledge of the reported incident.